-Students are expected to complete any course, required or elective, for which they are enrolled.
+Students are expected to complete all courses, required or elective, for which they are enrolled.
 It is only for serious reasons that course withdrawal should be considered.
 Prior to withdrawal, students are strongly urged to consult with their instructor, advisor, and/or the Office of Academic Services, to review the academic consequences of withdrawal.
-Students are also urged to consult with the Office of Student Aid and Finance; withdrawals may have significant impact upon a student's current or subsequent eligibility for financial aid and/or billed charges.
-The grade of "W" is given only if a student has received official permission to withdraw from an individual course or from the entire semester's program by the Office of Academic Services.
+Students are also urged to consult with Student Financial Services since withdrawals may have significant impact upon a student's current or subsequent eligibility for financial aid and/or billed charges.

+The grade of "W" is given only if a student has submitted a completed Course Withdrawal Form to the Registrar's Office.
 Authorized withdrawal from a course will be indicated on the student's permanent academic record.
-Unauthorized withdrawal results in a failing grade in the course.
+Any student who does not follow the required procedure for withdrawal from a course will receive a failing grade.

-Students may withdraw from individual courses until approximately two weeks after mid-semester, as indicated in the Academic Calendar.
+Students may withdraw from individual courses until the date indicated in the Academic Calendar.
 Requests for course withdrawal after the deadline will be considered only for serious reasons such as prolonged illness.